clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 }, [isOpen]);
 ```

-Note that the `safelyShowModal` function should be defined outside of our `Modal` component so that it won't need to be listed as a dependency of our effect.
+Note that the `safelyShowModal` function should be defined outside of our `ModalDialog` component so that it won't need to be listed as a dependency of our effect.

 ### Handling close events